JoinColony/colonyJS/README.md

 colonyJS is a monorepo-based project.
 A monorepo is simply a common repository for all npm modules of a certain scope, sharing common modules and dev environments.
 You can learn more about monorepos [here](https://github.com/babel/babel/blob/master/doc/design/monorepo.md).

-We're using [yarn workspaces](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/) and [lerna](https://github.com/lerna/lerna) to manage this monorepo.

 [Flow](https://flow.org/) typing is also use throughout this repo.

 ### Workflow